How we use your information

 Surrey Vaccination Team (SVOC) to provide administration support for vaccination of practice patients

-The transparency information below tells you what to expect us to do with your personal information when you contact us to use the child vaccination service.
+The transparency information below tells you what to expect us to do with your personal information when you contact us to use the vaccination service.

-- Lawful basis for processing this data: The Health and Care Act 2022 gives the ICB duties to undertake activities such as commissioning arrangements and the duty as to improvement in quality of services.
+Lawful basis for processing this data: The Health and Care Act 2022 gives the ICB duties to undertake activities such as commissioning arrangements and the duty as to improvement in quality of services.
 Under the UK General Data Protection Regulation (UK GDPR), the lawful basis we rely on for using personal information is:

-- Special category data - 9(2)(h) processing is necessary for the purposes of … medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services.
+Special category data - 9(2)(h) processing is necessary for the purposes of … medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services.

 Information Governance and Subject Access Requests